-Our economic crisis demands tough immediate action. \blacksquare It also requires a 305 Government with the courage to implement those strategic and structural reforms 305 which alone can end the civil war between the two sides of industry. \blacksquare the prospects for a quarter of all our young people, / wasting our national resources, 701 / aborting our chances of industrial recovery, / dividing our nation / and fuelling 706 hopelessness and crime. / 410
+Our economic crisis demands tough immediate action.
+It also requires 305 a Government with the courage to implement those strategic and structural reforms which alone can end the civil war between the two sides of industry.
+305

 The immediate priority is to reduce unemployment.
 Why?
-J To the Alliance 408 unemployment is a scandal; J robbing men and women of their careers; J blighting 408
+To the 408 Alliance unemployment is a scandal; robbing men and women of their careers; 408 blighting the prospects for a quarter of all our young people, wasting our 701 national resources, aborting our chances of industrial recovery, dividing 706 our nation and fuelling hopelessness and crime.

-Much of the present unemployment is a direct result of the civil war in British 408 industry, of restrictive practices and low investment.
-But in addition, conservative 408 Government policies have caused unemployment to rise.
-An Alliance Government 408 would cause unemployment to fall.
+Much of the present unemployment is a direct result of the civil war in 408 British industry, of restrictive practices and low investment.
+But in addition, 408 conservative Government policies have caused unemployment to rise.
+An 408 Alliance Government would cause unemployment to fall.
 How?
-Can it be done without releasing a fresh 414 wave of inflation?
+Can it be done 414 without releasing a fresh wave of inflation?

 We believe it can.
-I We propose a carefully devised and costed jobs 414 programme aimed at reducing unemployment by 1 million over two years.
-I This 504 programme will be supported by immediate measures to help those hardest hit by the 503 slump - the disadvantaged, the pensioners, the poor.
-I
+We propose a carefully devised and costed jobs 414 programme aimed at reducing unemployment by 1 million over two years.
+504

+This programme will be supported by immediate measures to help those hardest 503 hit by the slump - the disadvantaged, the pensioners, the poor.

 Ours is a programme of mind, heart and will.
-I It is a programme that will 404 work!
-The Programme has three points: Fiscal and Financial Policies for Growth; 404 I Direct Action to provide jobs; An Incomes Strategy that will stick.
-410
+I It is a programme that 404 will work!
+The Programme has three points: Fiscal and Financial Policies for 404 Growth; Direct Action to provide jobs; An Incomes Strategy that will stick.
+410 504